How To Choose The Right Outdoor TV Aerial For Your Home

 Outdoor aerials are more difficult to install and will often require help from a professional.
 Indoor aerials are much weaker, but with a little tweaking, they can often provide a decent picture.
 If you’re looking for a quick and easy solution, then buying an indoor aerial may provide satisfactory results.

 Fundamentally, whether an indoor or outdoor aerial is better for you depends on your home in relation to the transmitter.
-Contrary to popular belief, while distance is important, it’s not a be all and end all.
+Contrary to popular belief, while distance is important, it’s not the be-all and end-all.
 Digital signal travels in a straight line; therefore, you may have better reception than someone who lives closer if you don’t have any obstructions.

 Installing and indoor aerial

 Installing an outdoor aerial is tricky.
 Unless you have the right tools and safety equipment for the job it’s definitely not recommended.
 A professional engineer will know exactly how to get the best possible signal and, most importantly, how to install the aerial safely.
 In addition, they will also install the relevant amplifier and cables so you can receive the maximum amount of digital signal.

 What aerial is your neighbour using?

 If you live in an area where there’s a good signal, you should see that most aerials on your neighbours’ houses are facing in a similar direction.
 If they are all in different places then you may be in an area where there could be issues with reception.

 A number of things can cause signals to be disrupted so you may need to move or update your aerial or purchase a signal amplifier.
 If you have more than one TV point in your home you will probably have to purchase a masthead amplifier.
 But if you only have one, you may only require a distribution amplifier.